mdmtk/docs/edge/source/guide/csp/wifi.md

 >
 > Important Note: The default "Fast Power Savings" value must be used for the "Power Save" parameter under the Advanced Options.
 Using the "Do Not Change" value will result in failure.

+#### Hotspot SSID
+Pivotal parm: No

+Parm name: HotspotSSID

+Description: Provide the SSID to use for Hotspot mode

+Parm value input rules

+* String with a minimum size of 1 character and a maximum size of 32 characters

+#### Hotspot AP Channel
+Pivotal parm: No

+Parm name: HotspotAPChannel

+Description: Provide the AP Channel to use for Hotspot mode

+Parm value input rules

+* Integer value from (and including) 1 to 11

+#### Hotspot Security Mode
+Pivotal parm: Yes

+Description: Specify the Security Mode to use for Hotspot mode

+Parm options:

+* Open
+	* Parm value: "Open"
+* WPA2/PSK
+	* Parm value: "WPA2/PSK"

+#### Protect Hotspot Passphrase
+Settable if:

+* Hotspot security mode is "WPA2/PSK"

+Pivotal parm: Yes

+Description: Specify whether the Passphrase to use for Hotspot mode should be protected

+#### Hotspot Passphrase
+Pivotal parm: No

+Description: The passphrase to use for Hotspot mode.
+The parm name will change depending on the value of Protect Hotspot Passphrase

+If Protect Hotspot Passphrase is false:

+* Settable if:
+	* Hotspot security mode is 1 *AND* Protect Hotspot Passphrase is false
+* Parm name: HotspotPassphraseClear
+* Parm options:
+* Parm value input rules
+	* String with a minimum size of 1 character and a maximum size of 32 characters

+If Protect Hotspot Passphrase is true:

+* Settable if:
+	* Hotspot security mode is 1 *AND* Protect Hotspot Passphrase is true
+* Parm name: HotspotPassphraseEncrypted
+* Parm value input rules
+	* String with a minimum size of 1 character and a maximum size of 32 characters

 #### Auto Time Config
-Parm name: AutoTimeConfig

 Settable if:

 * The "Specify Advanced Options" box is checked

 Pivotal parm: No

+Parm name: AutoTimeConfig

 Description: Enable AutoTimeConfig feature.
 Updates device timestamp based on Symbol IE in 802.11 beacon.
 This is a Symbol specific feature.

 #### Profile Roaming
-Parm name: ProfileRoaming

 Settable if:

 * The "Specify Advanced Options" box is checked *AND* the Target OS is not Android

 Pivotal parm: No

+Parm name: ProfileRoaming

 Description: Specify whether to enable roaming between Wi-Fi Profiles

 #### HFSR
-Parm name: HFSR

 Settable if:

 * The "Specify Advanced Options" box is checked

 Pivotal parm: No

+Parm name: HFSR

 Description: Hyper Fast Secure Roam (HFSR) is a Symbol's fast roam algorithm.

 #### CCKM
-Parm name: CCKM

 Settable if:

 * The "Specify Advanced Options" box is checked

 Pivotal parm: No

+Parm name: CCKM

 Description: This is to enable / disable CCX roam algorithm (CCKM).

 #### FT
-Parm name: FT

 Settable if:

 * The "Specify Advanced Options" box is checked

 Pivotal parm: No

+Parm name: FT

 Description: This is to enable / disable Fast Transition roam algorithm (802.11r).

 #### FTRIC
-Parm name: FTRIC

 Settable if:

 * The "Specify Advanced Options" box is checked

 Pivotal parm: No

+Parm name: FTRIC

 Description: This is to enable / disable Fast Transition Resource Request (802.11r).

 #### OKC
-Parm name: OKC

 Settable if:

 * The "Specify Advanced Options" box is checked

 Pivotal parm: No

+Parm name: OKC

 Description: This is to enable / disable Opportunistic Key Caching (OKC).

 #### PMKID
-Parm name: PMKID

 Settable if:

 * The "Specify Advanced Options" box is checked

 Pivotal parm: No

+Parm name: PMKID

 Description: This is to enable / disable PMKID Caching.
 We need to disable OKC and enable PMKID for PMKID caching to work.

 #### Pre-Auth
-Parm name: PreAuth

 Settable if:

 * The "Specify Advanced Options" box is checked

 Pivotal parm: No

+Parm name: PreAuth

 Description: This is to enable / disable 802.1x Pre-Authentication.

 #### Power Save Mode
-Parm name: PowerSave

 Settable if:

 * The "Specify Advanced Options" box is checked

 Pivotal parm: No

+Parm name: PowerSave

 Description: This option is to configure different Power Save Modes of Radio.